dgrmunch/phej/Readme.md

 * Inspired by Orca (https://github.com/hundredrabbits/Orca) and the simplicity and beauty of the way in which my toddler understood pitch as a simple line on a piece of paper.

+# Current status

+* It needs a DAW or Synth connected via midi.
+* It is still a work in progress.
+Not fully functional and right now I am not focus on the project.

+So feel free to test it and improve it by submitting a pull request :)

 # Run

 In Phej dir: